rmetcalf9/dockJob/README.md

  - Design UI
  - Get UI MVP working

-# Running DockJob to check it out...
+# Getting started - Running DockJob to check it out...

 On a machine with docker installed run the following command:
 ````